COSMA

 1. The academic unit/sport management program’s parent institution must have institutional accreditation from an appropriate recognized national institutional accrediting organization.
 Institutions located outside of the United States must have equivalent recognized institutional accreditation from an appropriate organization in the relevant country or region, or approvals or authorizations to award degrees from an appropriate governing, legal, or similar body.

-2. The academic unit/sport management program must have offered at least one bachelor-, master’s or doctoral-level degree program in a sport management field, with enrolled students, for at least two years.
+2. The academic unit/sport management program must have offered at least one associate's, bachelor-, master’s or doctoral-level degree program in a sport management field, with enrolled students, for at least two years.

 3. The institution must have a publicly stated mission appropriate to a college or university.
 This mission must have been approved by the institution’s governing body (e.g., regents, trustees, directors, etc.).